When advisory services are not enough

 And that’s just not true.

-In the past year, as many businesses struggled just to stay afloat, I noticed the focus for many shifted from growth and expansion, to simply survival.
+During the pandemic, as many businesses struggled just to stay afloat, I noticed the focus for many shifted from growth and expansion, to simply survival.
 From wondering how many new stores they should open, to if they could cover payroll next week.

 These businesses needed to know what government relief programs they were eligible for and what funding options were available.
 In order to access those funds, they had to be up-to-date with their income tax filings.
 To get the help they needed, their compliance work had to be done.

-According to the dictionary, compliance is “conformity in fulfilling official requirements”.
+According to the Merriam-Webster Dictionary, compliance is “conformity in fulfilling official requirements”.
 The definition of advisory is, “giving information and recommending action to be taken.”